skiritan/aws-identity-round-robin-workshop/docs/delegation/build.md

     ![SecAdministratorTrustRel](./images/IamEssAdminTrustPol.png)

     In the principal entry, you will see a value that ends in ":root."
 This is a special *principal identifier* that refers to the account itself.
-This policy says that every principal in the account is allowed to use the sts:AssumeRole action to take on the identity of the role.
+This policy says that every principal in the account (users, roles, etc.) is allowed to use the sts:AssumeRole action to take on the identity of the role.
 You can read more about principal identifiers [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html).

     STS stands for *Security Token Service*.
 The AssumeRole API associated with the service creates temporary credentials when you call the API that are associated with the security policies of the role including an access key and a secret access key.
 Your application then uses these security tokens to make calls to other AWS APIs with the policies defined in the role.

 ## Switching to the Security Administrator role